awarenessxz/TempFileDrop/README.md

 2. **To create a temporary file sharing application.**
     - **TempFileDrop.io** is a project that replicates [file.io](https://www.file.io/) which is a super simple file sharing application.
     - Understand **file uploads / downloads using Rest**
+3. **To experiment with having API Gateway for authentication**
+    - Use Spring Cloud Gateway and Keycloak for authentication

 **Technology Stack:**
 - **React** - Website Framework
 - **Nginx** - Web server to serve website